How to Prevent Blister-Causing Friction

 8. Nip Blisters in the Bud

 When you’re on a long hike, it’s tempting to keep going until you reach your destination, even if you’re in pain.
 Don’t.
-Listen to your feet—and the rest of your body—and if you feel a blister starting to form, stop and apply an ENGO blister prevention patch to your shoe where it rubs against the affected area.
+Listen to your feet—and the rest of your body—and if you feel a blister starting to form, stop and apply an ENGO blister patch to your shoe where it rubs against the affected area.
 (Learn how to apply ENGO patches.)